survivejs/react-book/manuscript/polishing_kanban.md

 ## Setting Up React DnD

-Before going further hit `npm i react-dnd --save-dev` to add React DnD to the project.
+Before going further hit `npm i react-dnd --save` to add React DnD to the project.
 Next we'll need to patch out application to use it.

 **app/components/App.jsx**